Collingwood, Ontario: Climate

 The climate of Collingwood is humid continental.
 The town is located in the snow belt region and receives modest amounts of both snow and rain through the year.

 In the spring months there is a gradual warming due to the proximity of Georgian Bay.
 Frequent shower pass over the region this time of year and later on in the season can turn into severe storms.
-Temperatures this time of year range from -5 to 22 C.).
+Temperatures this time of year range from -5 to 22 C.

 In the summer months, there are warm to hot humid conditions with frequent lake breezes to cool things off.
 Thunderstorms are regular occurrences in the summer and can sometimes be severe enough to cause tornadoes.
 Temperatures at this time of year can range from 11 to 26 C. The humidity will often make it feel much hotter than the actual temperature and can even make it feel like the mid-40s (110s °F.).

-Fall generally arrives later here than the rest of Canada because of the warm waters of Georgian Bay.
+Fall generally arrives later than the rest of Canada because of the warm waters of Georgian Bay.
 Strong storms, called November witches, can bring multiple days of strong winds with rain and snow.
 Lake effect snow also starts this time of year.
-Temperatures typically range from -10 to 20 C.).
+Temperatures typically range from -10 to 20 C.

 Winter is a very cloudy and cool wet time of year, with frequent wind and frosts.
 Sometimes, winter thaws occur, and the town may go multiple days above the freezing mark, which melts much of the snow.
 That usually happens when a strong storm is approaching from the west.
 Lake effect snow lasts for most of the winter and causes huge amounts of snow to fall in the region.
-Temperatures at this time of year typically range from -20 to 5 C.).
+Temperatures at this time of year typically range from -20 to 5 C.